dribnet/purvs/README.md

   * `redoffsety` : y offset of the second circle relative to the first one
   * `redoffset2x` : x offset of the second circle relative to the second one
   * `redoffset2y` : y offset of the second circle relative to the second one
-  * `offset3x` : x offset of the second circle relative to the third one
+  * `redoffset3x` : x offset of the second circle relative to the third one
-  * `offset3y` : y offset of the second circle relative to the third one
+  * `redoffset3y` : y offset of the second circle relative to the third one

   *	`opacity` : Colour opacity

-  * `offsetx2` : x offset of the second circle relative to the first one
+  * `yellowoffsetx` : x offset of the second circle relative to the first one
-  * `offsety2` : y offset of the second circle relative to the first one
+  * `yellowoffsety` : y offset of the second circle relative to the first one
-  * `offset2x2` : x offset of the second circle relative to the second one
+  * `yellowoffset2x` : x offset of the second circle relative to the second one
-  * `offset2y2` : y offset of the second circle relative to the second one
+  * `yellowoffset2y` : y offset of the second circle relative to the second one
-  * `offset3x2` : x offset of the second circle relative to the third one
+  * `yellowoffset3x` : x offset of the second circle relative to the third one
-  * `offset3y2` : y offset of the second circle relative to the third one
+  * `yellowoffset3y` : y offset of the second circle relative to the third one